 The first and last time I saw the Chainsmokers was back in 2016 when they closed out Voodoo Music + Arts Experience at the Le Plur stage.
-Fast forward, three years, a Las Vegas residency, and two of tours later, the EDM/pop duo returned back to New Orleans with their World War Joy Tour.
+Fast forward, three years, a Las Vegas residency, and two tours later, the EDM/pop duo returned back to New Orleans with their World War Joy Tour.

-Over the course of a one and a half-hour set, the electro-pop dynamic duo, Drew Taggart and Alex Pall, better known as the Chainsmokers were by drummer Matt McGuire, openers 5 Seconds of Summer and Lennon Stella, a couple of motorcyclists, and a fan from the crowd.
+Over the course of a one and a half-hour set, the electro-pop dynamic duo, Drew Taggart and Alex Pall, better known as the Chainsmokers were by joined by drummer Matt McGuire, openers 5 Seconds of Summer and Lennon Stella, a couple of motorcyclists, and a fan from the crowd.

 Opening the Night with Lennon & 5SOS